Hello! Thinking about moving over to Ghost? Or trying to decide which platform to use for the first time?

 So what does Ghost do better?

-Build your own brand + your own publication
+Build your own brand with Ghost

 Ghost is all about giving you the tools to publish great content, but never locking you into one particular way of doing it.
 The platform comes with a clean, minimal default theme included, but you can also completely change and customise the front-end of your site to suit your specific needs.